-7 Unique Ways to Enhance Focus and Concentration at Work
+7 Ways to Improve Focus and Concentration at Work

 One of my biggest challenges since childhood has been my tendency to daydream.
 The wandering mind is great for creative thinking and ideas, but not so much when it comes to the practical skills needed to stay focused on my work and keep deadlines!

 There is a lot of advice out there about how to concentrate.
 A lot of it involves “discipline” or “willpower” - etc. That “just focus!” mantra doesn't really work and while taking a short break and coming back can be helpful, it isn't always practical at the moment you most feel the need to break away.

 What follows are the best techniques for increasing focus and concentration that I've found work for me.
 I hope some will help you as well.